cerner/terra-core/packages/terra-popup/docs/README.md

 # Terra Popup

-The Terra Popup is higher order component, that launches tether positioned content, with the ability to display a dynamic arrow.
+The Terra Popup is higher order component that launches tether positioned content with the ability to display a dynamic arrow.

 ## Getting Started